MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 In addition to the target connection information, the following settings are stored in the workspaces file.

 #### General Settings
+> [!NOTE]
+> This list and format isn't final and is subject to change.

 Setting | Default | Description
 --- | --- | ---